Ai-trainee/Traffic-Sign-Recognition-PyQt5-YOLOv5-GUI/README.md

 | admin    | 123456   |
 | 1        | 2        |

-Modify the main function in `main.py` to enter the system directly without authentication.
+Or modify the main function in main.py: remove the logon logic to enter the system directly without authentication.

 ---
 ## Project Structure